lderr4/NFL-4th-Down-Prediction-Algorithm/README.md

 # Robo-NFL-Coach
-A machine learning algorithm to automate the duties of an NFL Coach.
+Using data science and machine learning to automate the duties of an NFL Coach!

 ## Description
 This project combines classification and regression tasks to determine whether a team should run, pass, punt, or kick a field goal on 4th down.